OsirisTerje/osiristerje.github.io/content/posts/2009-02-04-defining-the-build-set.md

         </tr>
     </tbody>
 </table>

-<p> </p>
-<p><strong>Notes about some of the tasks</strong></p>
+Notes about some of the tasks

-<p>The Unit testing framework in Team System can be used for both class based unit tests, by which I mean testing of one class at a time, possibly using a mocking system to isolate the class from its dependencies, and for functional automatic testing.
+The Unit testing framework in Team System can be used for both class based unit tests, by which I mean testing of one class at a time, possibly using a mocking system to isolate the class from its dependencies, and for functional automatic testing.
 The latter comes by many names, but it means testing of a set of functionality, in some cases including a database round-trip.
-This type of testing is much more complex than ordinary class based testing, but is more alike to end-user testing, and thus easier for testing groups to specify.</p>
+This type of testing is much more complex than ordinary class based testing, but is more alike to end-user testing, and thus easier for testing groups to specify.

-<p>A manual test in an early iteration will often be converted into an automatic functional test in a latter iteration.
-This type of tests may take significantly longer time to execute, especially if a database is involved, which has to be created from scratch for each run.</p>
+A manual test in an early iteration will often be converted into an automatic functional test in a latter iteration.
+This type of tests may take significantly longer time to execute, especially if a database is involved, which has to be created from scratch for each run.

-<p>Code metrics can not be run using TFS 2008, but will hopefully be included in TFS 2010.
-Third party products may of course be used.</p>
+Code metrics can not be run using TFS 2008, but will hopefully be included in TFS 2010.
+Third party products may of course be used.

-<p>A Release Repository is a specialized storage for public releases, often also test releases are stored there.
+A Release Repository is a specialized storage for public releases, often also test releases are stored there.
 It contains the msi files, and is linked to the workitems and changesets included in a build.
 The task moves the results off the drop folder of the build server and into the release repository together with other relevant information.
 It is used for easy access to the final results, normally accessed through a web system.
 Using a release repository makes it possible to integrate the TFS build system with a release and download system.
 Osiris Data (the company I'm working at) is in the process of finalizing and releasing such a system for the TFS 2010.
-A pilot will be available for the TFS 2008 also.</p>
+A pilot will be available for the TFS 2008 also.

-<p>Deployment onto a test server can be implemented either through a push or a pull strategy.
-Which to choose depends on the security models in effect at your site. </p>
+Deployment onto a test server can be implemented either through a push or a pull strategy.
+Which to choose depends on the security models in effect at your site.

-<p>Generation of version numbers should include both the assemblyinfo.cs files, and the msi files.
-It should also include both the total version number and the version name of the release.</p>
+Generation of version numbers should include both the assemblyinfo.cs files, and the msi files.
+It should also include both the total version number and the version name of the release.

-<p> </p>
-<p><strong>The build set</strong> </p>
+**The build set**

-<p>Each build in a build set has a set of tasks, settings and properties in common, among them the solution (or code) to build.
+Each build in a build set has a set of tasks, settings and properties in common, among them the solution (or code) to build.
 The TFS 2008 has no concept of build sets.
 Having a folder to group a set of builds would be a way to organize these things.
 That is on my wish list for 2010.
 The use of templates in the new build system for the 2010 may be a way of solving the commonality problem.
-The best would however be for the TFS to include the build set as a recognizable term in the build system.</p>
+The best would however be for the TFS to include the build set as a recognizable term in the build system.